Decision to cancel Pac-12 fall football is heartbreaking. But it’s also the right call.

 For some, depending on how eligibility decisions play out, and their own desire to persevere in what is now endless conditioning at the expense of getting on with their non-football lives, it could mean their sports career is over altogether.

-Yet for all that anguish that no doubt is being fault in all corners of the UW athletic department, and in those around the conference, I can’t argue with the decision that was made.
+Yet for all that anguish that no doubt is being felt in all corners of the UW athletic department, and in those around the conference, I can’t argue with the decision that was made.

 I say that with no cocksure pronouncement that this was a no-brainer, and no smug putdowns of those who feel otherwise as being uncaring of the health and welfare of young men.